FREE DAHLIA TUBER GROWING GUIDE!

 Your dahlia tuber shipment will include a growing guide from Farmer Meredith!
 Until then here is a taste of the information we will provide.

-A NOTE FROM FARMER MEREDITH
+A NOTE FROM FARMER MEREDITH FOR 2026

 Dahlias grow from magical, alien looking tubers don't seem that special to the naked eye.
 However, they are a hidden gem plant, producing late season beauty from a rather unattractive form.
 Dahlias must be planted in warm, well-drained soils at springtime.
 We generally plant them at the same time we plant our heat-loving garden vegetables and potatoes.